DataAnalyticsinStudentHands/DASH-Documentation/Honors IT/Infrastructure/printers.md

-There are several different printers at the Honors College, but they're all HP Printers, Xerox Copiers, or Sharp Copiers.
+There are several different printers at the Honors College, but they're all HP Printers or Sharp Copiers.
 Printers are now a self-service operation, managed through Munki.
 Settings for each printer are created in Profile Manager, and deployed through Munki.
 Each printer has a static IP address to remove it from the DHCP Pool.

 ## Setup
 All the printers have a web interface that can be reached via IP address.
 The login for the Xerox machines is admin (1111).
 They are configured to send alert emails to honorsit@central.uh.edu and other (e.g. Brenda Ramirez for supplies).